BeautifulTrouble/api-docs/README.md

 ## Beautiful Rising v1

-The Beautiful Rising API is avaialable at https://api.beautifulrising.org/api/
+The Beautiful Rising API is available at https://api.beautifulrising.org/api/

-The API is versioned, so request will look like https://api.beautifulrising.org/api/v1/v1
+The API is versioned, so request will look like https://api.beautifulrising.org/api/v1/

 The API currently returns JSON.
 Several object properties will also contain [Markdown](http://daringfireball.net/projects/markdown/) and it is left to the client to decide how to, or how not to, render this.